w3f/research/docs/polkadot/networking/3-avail-valid.md

 Stage A of phase 2 proceeds similarly to stage A of phase 1, except that:

 - Each distributor only needs to distribute to the half-ring in front of it, instead of the whole ring.
 This is 3/2 of the minimum ceil(N/3) required, which should give a generous margin for success.
-- Each distributor (c, i), when sending to target (c', i) for some given c' != c, does not send piece (c, (c', i)) as they would in phase 1, but rather the pieces (c, (v, i)) for all parachains v that c' is a secondary checker for, and for which c has not received a gossiped receipt from c' for.
+- Each distributor (c, i), when sending to target (c', i) for some given c' != c, does not send piece (c, (c', i)) as they would in phase 1, but rather the pieces (c, (v, i)) for all parachains v that c' is a approval checker for, and for which c has not received a gossiped receipt from c' for.

 By re-using the basic structure from phase 1, we also automatically gain its other nice properties such as load-balancing.